Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

 The second approach is to use non-parametric methods, like \emph{bootstrapping}.
-This works by repeated sampling, and is the approach with least assumptions, but is computationally most demanding.
+This works by repeated sampling, and is the approach with least assumptions, but is computationally most demanding, meaning it is rarely used, especially for complex models.
 Bootstrapping recognises that the source of uncertainty is sampling error, and approximates this by simulating the sampling process with the data at hand.
 In particular, we would draw $S$ versions of the data with replacement (i.e.\ some people will be included multiple times) from the original sample, producing samples of the same size as the original data.
 The specified model would then be estimated on each of the samples, yielding $S$ sets of estimates of $\beta$, say $\hat{\beta}^{\left(s\right)}=\left<\hat{\beta}_{1}^{\left(s\right)},\hdots,\hat{\beta}_{K}^{\left(s\right)}\right>,\,s=1,\hdots,S$.
 If $S$ is sufficiently large, we obtain the result that:

 where $\hat{\beta}_k$ is our original MLE on the collected data, see Equation (\ref{eq:mle}).

 We then finally have that: